1-877-929-7245

 Day 15 - An iconic trip on the Bergen Railway to Oslo

-This morning, we are bound for city life once more as we board the train to Oslo, traveling aboard Northern Europe's highest railway line, the Bergen Railway.
-As we travel, look out upon sprawling views of the Hallingdal Valley, through which the Hallingdalselva River flows to Lake Krøderen.
-We will also see the mountain of Norefjell and the awe-inspiring Hardangerjøkule Glacier.
+This morning, we travel to Oslo aboard northern Europe's highest railway line, the Bergen Railway.
+Sights to look out for on our journey include the pretty Hallingdal Valley, through which the Hallingdalselva River flows to Lake Krøderen, the mountain of Norefjell and the awe-inspiring Hardangerjøkule Glacier.

 Includes